paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-026-water-pollution-prevention-and-control.md

 (2) training, technical assistance, and educational programs relating to the operation and management of sanitation services in rural and Native villages.

-**(b) Federal share** The Federal share of the cost of the activities described in subsection (a) of this section shall be 50 percent.
+**(b) Federal share** The Federal share of the cost of the activities described in subsection (a) shall be 50 percent.

 **(c) Administrative expenses** The State of Alaska may use an amount not to exceed 4 percent of any grant made available under this subsection 11 So in original.
-Probably should be “section”. for administrative expenses necessary to carry out the activities described in subsection (a) of this section.
+Probably should be “section”. for administrative expenses necessary to carry out the activities described in subsection (a).

-**(d) Consultation with State of Alaska** The Administrator shall consult with the State of Alaska on a method of prioritizing the allocation of grants under subsection (a) of this section according to the needs of, and relative health and sanitation conditions in, each eligible village.
+**(d) Consultation with State of Alaska** The Administrator shall consult with the State of Alaska on a method of prioritizing the allocation of grants under subsection (a) according to the needs of, and relative health and sanitation conditions in, each eligible village.

 **(e) Authorization of appropriations** There are authorized to be appropriated to carry out this section $40,000,000 for each of fiscal years 2001 through 2005.